Parthib03/mock-Architecture/README.md

 # stuff left to do yet :
-Logic in Repository
-UserEntity for Room
-Shared Preferences Usage Not Connected to Repository UI
+Logic in Repository, UserEntity for Room, Shared Preferences Usage Not Connected to Repository, UI